adamschonewille/adamschonewille.github.io/contact.md

 or

-adam.schonewille 'at' mail 'dot' utoronto 'dot' ca
+adam 'dot' schonewille 'at' mail 'dot' utoronto 'dot' ca

 Check out my GitHub or LinkedIn profiles at the bottom of this page!